Smoked Salmon Dip

 Good for you!
-As Super Bowl and Valentine’s Day approach I hope to offer some extra celebration recipes that you can still enjoy on a low carb or ketogenic diet.
+As football season and winter holidays approach, I hope to offer some extra celebration recipes that you can still enjoy on a low-carb or ketogenic diet.

 Although I have unabashedly photographed today’s Smoked Salmon Dip Recipe with sliced baguettes, it’s just as delicious, and ultra low carb, if you serve it with raw cut vegetables or keto chips.

 We have made all sorts of smoked salmon spread variations over the years.
 Some from famous chefs.
 Some using ingredients to clean out the refrigerator.
-Some for speed and convenience.
+Even some for speed and convenience.

 However, this 10-ingredient version is the smoked salmon dip recipe that my family thinks is the best.